zooko/smalloc/README.md

-"Allocating" virtual memory doesn't prevent any other code (in this process or any other process) from being able to allocate or use memory [\*].
+"Allocating" virtual memory doesn't prevent any other code (in this process or any other process) from being able to allocate or use memory.
 It also doesn't increase cache pressure or cause any other negative effects.

 And, allocating one span of virtual memory -- no matter how large -- imposes no more than a tiny bit of additional work on the